 Implement Appium Script to Take Care of Notification Pop-Ups

 Especially on iOS test automation, automating clicks on OS notifications and other dialogs have been quite problematic.
 Luckily, some of the frameworks are developed to include this sort of feature to enable more seamless test automation and ensure that test scripts will run smoothly across devices.
-To solve this problem, you can use a desired capability specifically designed to handle these notifications:
+To solve this problem, you can use the desired capability specifically designed to handle these notifications:

 capabilities.SetCapability("autoAcceptAlerts", true); capabilities.SetCapability("autoDismissAlerts", true);